Dean, Cumbria: Governance

-Dean is in the parliamentary constituency of Copeland, Trudy Harrison is the Member of Parliament.
+Dean is in the parliamentary constituency of Whitehaven and Workington.

-For Local Government purposes it is in the Dalton Ward of Allerdale Borough Council and part of the Cockermouth South Ward of Cumbria County Council.
+For Local Government purposes it is in the Cumberland unitary authority area.

 Dean has its own parish council, Dean Parish Council, which also covers villages of Branthwaite, Deanscales, Eaglesfield, Pardshaw and Ullock.

 St Oswald's Church

 St Oswald's Church is on the edge of the village and dates back to the 12th century.
 A chancel was added in the 15th century and a sanctuary in the 17th century.
 From 1967-1973 extensive renovations were carried out which included new oak pews and a pulpit.

 Other features include the Norman font and the 15th century chancel windows.
 St Oswald's Church is one of three in Cumbria to have gargoyles.
 In the graveyard there are several ancient gravestones and a Preaching Cross, the base of which is 12th century or earlier and thought to have been used by the monks of Calder Abbey.
 The church is built in blocks of calciferous sandstone and has green slate roofs.